Children's home: Types of care

-When talking about residential child care programs, two types of care must be considered: The Family Model and the Shift Model.
+There are two types of children's home: The Family Model and the Shift Model.
 Both types of organizations can vary in size, number of children per unit, number of staff per unit, number of units and educational/therapeutic services.

 The outcome goal depends on the child in care and can be unification with the child's family and therefore preparation of the child for life at home, preparation for living with a new family or long-term care.

 Family model

 Related literature refers to the Teaching Family Model which was originally implemented in 1967 and used in juvenile justice.
 Several organizations had been using an advanced version of this model before (see positive examples).

 Organizations using this model employ married couples, also referred to as house parents or cottage parents, who are living in a dwelling on campus, together with a certain number of children.
 These couples must go through in depth and continued training each year.
 The goal is to model a positive family life and thereby teach children life, communication and interaction skills.

 Several studies show the positive outcomes of this type of care.
 Significant improvements in academic achievements, behavior, psychiatric symptoms, relationship with the parents as well as a decrease in offense rates were found.